 Hey, friends!
 As noted previously, I realized this last year that I’m on the autism spectrum.
-This self-diagnosis has revealed a lot of unexpected but important truths about the various mental and physical illnesses that I’ve developed throughout my lifetime.
+This has revealed a lot of unexpected but important truths about the various mental and physical illnesses that I’ve developed throughout my lifetime.
 I think it’s important that other people understand those truths too.
 Thus, I’m sharing today the story of how the heavy stigma around autism led to me entering a downward spiral of burnout where my disabilities multiplied and my quality of life plummeted.

 Episode I: Bee Phobia

 I don’t remember ever not knowing I was weird.

 When I was little, my Grandma Thurgood expressed concern because I didn’t fit in with my cousins.
 My first ballet teacher said I was “the only three-year-old she knew who PMSed.”
 My mom struggled with the screaming meltdowns I would have over loud noises, doctor visits, and hair brushes.
 Adults constantly called me “moody,” “sensitive,” “bossy,” and “high-strung.”
 (The term “high-strung” makes me wince to this day.)
 People were confused by the way I moved, the way I thought, the way I felt.

 But I was also known for being “precocious” and “talkative.”
 I’ve always been driven to devour all the knowledge I possibly can, especially about other people.
 As a child, The Little Mermaid was my favorite story in the world–how could I not connect to an idealistic, musical young woman who longed more than anything to be a part of the messy human world?
 That’s what I wanted too.
 It’s always seemed like people understood each other more easily than they did me, and I was determined to get through somehow.
 Already, too, it was so noisy inside of me, and I needed a way to move some of the noise into the outside world so I could better process and cope.